OSGConnect/tutorial-ScalingUp-Python/README.md

     Universe = vanilla

     # These are good base requirements for your jobs on the OSG.
 It is specific on OS and
-    # OS version, core cound and memory, and wants to use the software modules.
+    # OS version, core, and memory, and wants to use the software modules.
     Requirements = OSGVO_OS_STRING == "RHEL 6" && TARGET.Arch == "X86_64" && HAS_MODULES == True
     request_cpus = 1
     request_memory = 1 GB